-For one, platforms have enormous and almost unilateral price setting power (Delronge et al, 2019), dynamically pushing costs up or down on the basis of algorithmic intelligence to an extent where price signaling, a fundamental tenet of the market system, fails entirely.
+For one, platforms have enormous and almost unilateral price setting power (Delronge et al., 2019), dynamically pushing costs up or down on the basis of algorithmic intelligence to an extent where price signaling, a fundamental tenet of the market system, fails entirely.
 Automated price variation means that players dependent on the platform are never quite aware of the terms of the transaction, except in real-time.
-Additionally, on ride-hailing platforms, for instance, user design aspects often forces user-attention towards confirming the transaction, rather than scrutinizing the price (Delronge et al, 2019).
-Platforms are able to exploit information asymmetry in other ways through specific technoarchitectures, including misrepresenting supply and demand of goods and services, hyper-segmenting consumers, eliminating geographies that do not seem lucrative and constantly nudging users towards particular behavior.
+Additionally, on ride-hailing platforms, for instance, user design aspects often forces user-attention towards confirming the transaction, rather than scrutinizing the price (Delronge et al., 2019).
+Platforms are able to exploit information asymmetry in other ways through specific techno-architectures, including misrepresenting supply and demand of goods and services, hyper-segmenting consumers, eliminating geographies that do not seem lucrative and constantly nudging users towards particular behavior.

 All these trends point to market capture that traditional competition and anti-trust regulation fail to tackle.
 Not only are current laws inadequate, but they also burden less powerful actors in the ecosystem with the disproportionate costs of seeking redress.
-This allows Where platforms once served as marketplaces for aggregation or intermediation of services, today they are increasingly seen as markets in themselves platforms to circumvent established rules and policy safeguards, whether with respect to consumer protection, labor rights, or more recently, data protection laws such as the GDPR.
+This allows platforms to circumvent established rules and policy safeguards, whether with respect to consumer protection, labor rights, or more recently, data protection laws such as the GDPR.
 While recent discourse has brought these concerns into the limelight, data protection continues to be a weak area of enforcement, and many companies continue to not comply with the GDPR, considering fines as simply the cost of doing business, as the profits even out the losses in the longer run (Hintz & Brand, 2019).

-c) Financialization of the platform model: The unholy marriage between venture capital and tech giants has ensured that global capital flows today remain concentrated among a small group of actors through a cannibalistic swallowing up or elimination of smaller competition.
+Where platforms once served as marketplaces for aggregation or intermediation of services, today they are increasingly seen as markets unto themselves c) Financialization of the platform model: The unholy marriage between venture capital and tech giants has ensured that global capital flows today remain concentrated among a small group of actors through a cannibalistic swallowing up or elimination of smaller competition.
 For instance, TripAdvisor has in the past four years acquired cruise-booking, home-rental and travel planning platforms, and more recently, has also diversified into food-tech, investing in startups such as Fork and Eatigo (Tech Crunch, 2018).